 3. Right to Inspect and Copy:

-You have the right to inspect or copy your health information.
-Student Health Services may charge you a normal duplicating fee.
+Student Health Services may charge you a processing fee.
 Your health record is destroyed 7 years after your last visit here.
 There may be limited circumstances for which we would deny your request for access, and this decision will be discussed with you at the time of your request.

 4. Right to Amend or Supplement: